nightwatchjs-community/testing-library-example/README.md

 ## Test your React Components with Nightwatch and Testing Library

+More details on the [@nightwatch/testing-library](https://github.com/nightwatchjs/nightwatch-testing-library) repo.

-Step-by-step tutorial available at: https://blog.nightwatchjs.org/
+Step-by-step tutorial available at: https://nightwatchjs.org/blog/test-your-react-components-with-nightwatch-and-testing-library/

 The text covers how to: